fzuleta/private-docker-registry-ssl/README.md

 5. After it succeeds, start it with `docker-compose restart`

 ## After it succeeds

-1. From your local machine (or another) add your repo url to the `insecure-registries` (instructions: https://docs.docker.com/registry/insecure/)
-2. `docker login my-repo-url.com` give your user name/pass
+1. `docker login my-repo-url.com` give your user name/pass
-3. It should say `Login Succeeded`
+2. It should say `Login Succeeded`

 # Automatic cron setup